-Written by Ryan on Friday the 8th of September 2017.
+Written by Active Minds on Friday the 8th of September 2017.

 Despite the rise in dementia diagnoses in recent years, understanding the disease, its causes and affects on the brain, are still in its relative infancy.
 This is not due to lack of compassion, research is ongoing and in-depth, but the brain is a complex organ and understanding how it works, and more importantly, how dementia affects it will take time.
 However, roads have been made, especially with the introduction of modern brain scans that allow researchers to study the brain whilst a person is experiencing the symptoms, not after death.